 Treasury management is an essential function within every corporation and has as its goal the management of the firm's liquidity, operational and financial risk.
-This course exposes students to these topics with a focus not only on understanding the theory underpinning these crucial functions, but also the challenges companies face in achieving these aims and practical tools they may use to mitigate these risks.
-In addition to this, students are introduced to the treasury management function within banking institutions and how they support their clients' corporate treasury management functions.
+This course exposes students to

 Lecture times: 2 lectures per week, Tuesday and Friday during 7th and 8th period.